rogo10/Fun/README.md

 passwordcracker.py is a simple password cracking function that returns the time it took to crack password as well as the number of guesses.
 Can be used to test safety of passwords.

-"Password Cracker with Gradio Interface".ipynb is the same code as passwordcracker.py except the interfacing happens in a Gradio interface.

 mnist_gradio.py is a code that creates an interactive sketchpad to predict the number drawn (digits 0-9 as the model was trained using the MNIST dataset).